⭐Manifesto

 Every day we open social media expecting to see what matters.
 But it mostly shows what makes us keep scrolling and clicking.

-But the bangers are buried under endless slop.
-Rage/fear/lust-bait.
-Brainrot.
-Misinformation.
+But the bangers are buried under endless slop: rage/fear/goon-bait, brainrot, misinformation.

 Why slop wins

-Platforms could optimize for satisfaction or long-term retention instead of session length.
+Platforms could optimize for satisfaction or long-term retention.
 Some have tried.
-But those metrics conflict with short-term engagement, which drives ad revenue.
-So why would they?
+But that conflicts with short-term engagement, which drives ad revenue.

 The root cause

-Compare a Twitter feed to a group chat.
+Compare the Twitter feed to a group chat.

 In a group chat, if you share slop, you get ignored or mocked.
-If you share bangers, you're celebrated.
-Your reputation is on the line every time you hit send.
+If you share a banger, you're celebrated.
+You actually risk part of your clout every time you share something, with a chance to earn more.
 There's social skin in the game.

-But on Twitter, there's no cost for rage-clicking slop and no reward for supporting a banger early.
-The algorithm just sees a click.
-Engagement is cheap.
+But on Twitter, there's no cost for rage-clicking slop, and no reward for supporting a banger early.
+Users just scroll and click.
+And the algorithm aggregates it.

 This is the root cause of the sloppening: